 - から = You got scolded by the teacher because you didn't hand in your homework.

-- ので = You didn't hand in your homework, so you got scolded by the teacher.
+- ので = You didn't hand in your homework so you got scolded by the teacher.

-Using から in this context feels more like a straightforward statement of cause and effect; it is more about explaining why something happened rather than highlighting where the fault lies.
+Using から in this context feels more like a straightforward statement of cause and effect; it is more about providing a reason as a justification for why something happened rather than highlighting where the fault lies.
 Here, it is implying that the scolding came after the failure to hand in the homework.
+Though, there could have been other reasons why you got scolded by the teacher.

-— Objective and Subjective
+Objective and Subjective

 When you have no control over the cause of something, it is very common to use ので; this is because there is a clear, logical reason for why something happened.
 On the other hand, you may use から if it is based on personal beliefs or feelings rather than concrete evidence or reasoning.